diderote/LSF-RNAseq/README.md

 * Normalization:
 	* Median-Ratios = default DESeq2 method normalization: median of ratios of observed counts.
 Also reports apeglm lfc shrunken values.
 	* ERCC = Account for unwanted variation between samples using spike in counts.
 (RUVSeq implementation).
 Also reports ashr lfc shrunken values.
+	* ERCC_Mixed = Same as ERCC except used when ERCC Mix1 and Mix2 are used in the same experiment.
+Will reduce the unwanted variance estimation to subgroup B (common concentrations in both mixes).
 	* Empirical = Account for unwanted variation between samples using non-differentially expressed genes to estimate unwanted variance (RUVSeq implementation).
 Also reports ashr lfc shrunken values.
 * Alignment_Mode: Whether to align to transcriptome with RSEM-STAR (default) or to genome with STAR.
 * Signature_Mode: Output signature will either be DESeq2 differentially expressed genes or an overlap of Slueth and DESeq2.